 The Corporation is a reporting issuer under the securities legislation of the provinces of Quebec and Ontario and is therefore required to file financial statements, management discussion and analysis, a management proxy circular and an annual information form with the securities regulatory authorities in these jurisdictions.
 Copies of these documents and additional information concerning the corporation can be found on the SEDAR website at www.sedar.com.
 In addition, copies of such documents may be obtained on request from the office of the Secretary of the Corporation (225 Goodfellow Street, Delson, Québec, J5B 1V5, tel.: 450-635-6511).
-The Corporation may require the payment of reasonable expenses if a request is received from a person who is not a holder of securities of the Corporation, unless the Corporation makes a distribution of its securities pursuant to a short form prospectus, in which case such documents will be provided free of charge.
+The Corporation may require the payment of reasonable expenses if a request is received from a person who is not a holder of securities of the Corporation.